 We have rarely boarded our dog at a kennel.
-Instead, we have used a live-in pet sitter who charges $65 per day.
+Instead, we use a live-in pet sitter who charges $65 per day or at their home.
 That amount of about $450-$900 for one or two weeks away adds to our vacation cost.
-This is probably an indulgence that provides us with peace of mind when we are away on rare occasions.
-We spend about $100 annually for vitamins and toys.
-Grooming is far more significant for our hairy (not furry) dog friend which requires a lot more care at about $350 annually.
-In recent years, we have bathed our dog but professional grooming is essential. `Our dog is non-shedding, a wonderful benefit that is easier to clean.
+This fee is probably an indulgence that provides us with peace of mind when we are out on rare occasions.
+We spend about $100 annually on vitamins and toys.
+Grooming is far more significant for our hairy (not furry) dog friend, which requires more care at about $350 annually.
+In recent years, we have bathed our dogs, but professional grooming is essential. `Our dog is non-shedding, an excellent benefit that is easier to clean.

 Our costs, excluding surgeries, amount to $2,000-$2,500 per year.
-That higher amount has a lot to do to where we live (northeast) rather than spending more lavishly on our dog.
-Other surveys have pegged the annual amount for dogs’ basic needs in the range of $1,000-$2,000 per year which sounds like a good ballpark estimate.
+That higher amount has a lot to do with where we live (northeast) rather than spending more lavishly on our dog.
+Other surveys have pegged the annual amount for dogs’ basic needs in the range of $1,000-$2,000 per year, which sounds like a reasonable ballpark estimate.

 6. Is Pet Insurance Necessary?

 Dogs require a lot of attention, patience, and sacrifice of time and money.
-However, our dog has a critical member of our family from the day we bring them home.
-They are non-judgmental, always happy to see you, and affectionate beings.
+They are non-judgmental, always happy to see you, and loving beings.
+However, our dog has been a critical member of our family from the day we brought them home.
 We have never regretted our decisions in bringing a new member into our family.
-With bringing a second dog into the fold, we have found new challenges we expect to overcome.
-That said, it is a lot of work but we knew that as we picked out our dogs.
+With getting a second dog into the fold, we have found new challenges we expect to overcome.
+That said, it is a lot of work, but we knew that as we picked out our dogs.

 Thank you for reading!
-If you found this worthwhile, consider subscribing to our blog and receive our weekly newsletters.
+Please visit The Cents of Money for other articles of interest, consider subscribing to our blog and receive our free weekly newsletters.

 With a passion for investing and personal finance, I began The Cents of Money to help and teach others.
 My experience as an equity analyst, professor, and mom provide me with unique insights about money and wealth creation and a desire to share with you.